ClickHouse/ClickHouse/docs/en/getting-started/example-datasets/cell-towers.md

 | lat          | Latitude: With Longitude, approximate tower location   |

 :::tip mcc
-To find your MCC check [Mobile network codes](https://en.wikipedia.org/wiki/Mobile_country_code), and use the first three digits in the `MCC / MNC` column.
+To find your MCC check [Mobile network codes](https://en.wikipedia.org/wiki/Mobile_country_code), and use the three digits in the **Mobile country code** column.
 :::

+The schema for this table was designed for compact storage on disk and query speed.
+- The `radio` data is stored as an `Enum8` (`UInt8`) rather than a string.
+- `mcc` or Mobile country code, is stored as a `UInt16` as we know the range is 1 - 999.
+- `lon` and `lat` are `Float64`.

+None of the other fields are used in the queries or visualizations in this guide, but they are described in the forum linked above if you are interested.

 ## Build visualizations with Apache Superset